Australian state's 50% jump in COVID-19 blamed on sport fans - NewsBreak

 Australian state's 50% jump in COVID-19 blamed on sport fans

-CANBERRA, Australia -- Australia’s Victoria state on Thursday reported a jump of more than 50% in daily COVID-19 cases, which authorities largely blame on Australian Rules Football parties last weekend that breached pandemic regulations.
+CANBERRA, Australia — (AP) — Australia’s Victoria state on Thursday reported a jump of more than 50% in daily COVID-19 cases, which authorities largely blame on Australian Rules Football parties last weekend that breached pandemic regulations.

 State capital Melbourne traditionally hosts the annual grand final which the football-obsessed city celebrates with a long weekend.